ENGLISH | En Español

 - Confidentiality of his/her clinical record

 - Review your medical records and have them explained to you by your physician

 - Know about hospital resources including: patient representatives and the Ethics Committee and other ways to voice concerns

-- Have a family member and your physician notified of your admission
+- Have a family member or representative and your physician notified promptly of your admission

 - Wear appropriate personal clothing, religious or other symbolic items which do not interfere with prescribed treatment or procedures